 AMP 120.
-ENGINE THEORY AND PROPELLERS (5 credits)
+ENGINE THEORY AND PROPELLERS (5 credits) PREREQUISITES: AMT 100, AMT 101, and AMT 102.
 This course provides an overview of the theory, construction, and operation of aircraft reciprocating engines and the physical laws and characteristics governing propeller operation.
 Gaining a basic understanding of reciprocating engines and fixed and variable pitch propellers is emphasized.
-Upon completion students should understand the inspection, service, and repair requirements of reciprocating engines; be able to demonstrate an understanding of propeller fundamentals; and remove, troubleshoot, and install propellers.
+Upon completion students should understand the inspection, service, and repair requirements of reciprocating engines, be able to demonstrate an understanding of propeller fundamentals, and remove, troubleshoot, and install propellers.

 AMP 121.
-RECIPROCATING ENGINE SYSTEMS (5 credits)
+RECIPROCATING ENGINE SYSTEMS (5 credits) PREREQUISITES: AMT 100, AMT 101, and AMT 102.
 This course focuses on the inspection, troubleshooting, and repair of reciprocating engine systems.
 Inspection, troubleshooting, and repair of ignition systems, fuel and induction systems, lubrication systems, and cooling and exhaust systems are emphasized.
 Upon completion students should be able to inspect, service, troubleshoot, and repair ignition, lubrication, fuel, induction, and cooling and exhaust systems.

 AMP 122.
-RECIPROCATING ENGINE OVERHAUL (5 credits)
+RECIPROCATING ENGINE OVERHAUL (5 credits) PREREQUISITES: AMT 100, AMT 101, and AMT 102.
 This course is a study of theory, construction, operation, and timing mechanisms associated with aircraft reciprocating powerplants.
-It emphasizes overhauling a reciprocating engine, to include disassembly, cleaning, measuring, inspecting, reassembly, and troubleshooting in accordance with appropriate FAA and manufacturers' regulations and practices.
+It emphasizes overhauling a reciprocating engine including disassembly, cleaning, measuring, inspecting, reassembly, and troubleshooting in accordance with appropriate FAA and manufacturers' regulations and practices.
 Upon completion students should be able to overhaul a reciprocating engine.

 AMP 123.
-RECIPROCATING ENGINE INSPECTIONS (5 credits)
+RECIPROCATING ENGINE INSPECTIONS (5 credits) PREREQUISITES: AMT 100, AMT 101, and AMT 102.
 This course is a study of engine instruments, electrical systems, and ignition systems as well as a study of aircraft powerplant inspections.
 Theory of operation of these systems, analysis of system performance and faults, interpretations of instrument indications, and the performance of powerplant conformity and airworthiness inspections are emphasized.
 Upon completion students should be able to read and interpret instrument readings, analyze faults in instruments and electrical and ignition systems, and perform conformity and airworthiness inspections of reciprocating engines.

 AMP 124.
-TURBINE ENGINE THEORY AND INSPECTIONS (5 credits)
+TURBINE ENGINE THEORY AND INSPECTIONS (5 credits) PREREQUISITES: AMT 100, AMT 101, and AMT 102.
 This course introduces the turbine engine.
 Turbine engine development, application, theory, components, materials and construction, and operating and power extraction principles are emphasized.
 Upon completion students should be able to explain turbine engine theory and operating principles, describe procedures for 100-hour and borescope inspections, and perform a hot section inspection by disassembling and reassembling a turbine engine.

 AMP 125.
-TURBINE ENGINE SYSTEMS OVERHAUL (5 credits)
+TURBINE ENGINE SYSTEMS OVERHAUL (5 credits) PREREQUISITES: AMT 100, AMT 101, and AMT 102.
 This course provides a study of turbine engine systems.
 Starter, ignition, anti-ice, fire detection, and fire extinguishing systems are emphasized.
 Upon completion students should be able to troubleshoot and repair turbine engine systems, remove and install engines in test cells and airframes, explain engine analysis and troubleshooting techniques, and describe correct procedures for rigging and running a turbine engine.

 AMP 126.
-POWERPLANT COMPREHENSIVE TESTING (1 credit)

-PREREQUISITES: AMT 100, AMT 101, AMT 102, AMP 120, AMP 121, AMP 122, AMP 123, AMP 124, and AMP 125.
+POWERPLANT COMPREHENSIVE TESTING (1 credit) PREREQUISITES: AMT 100, AMT 101, AMT 102, AMP 120, AMP 121, AMP 122, AMP 123, AMP 124, and AMP 125.